 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

-Since the stock market crash in March caused by coronavirus, Nokia's share price has had significant negative movement.
+Since the stock market crash in March caused by coronavirus, Nokia's stock price has had significant positive movement.

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.